shosca/pkgbuild-xorg-git/README.md

-# Xorg packages fresh from git for Archlinux #
+# Xorg packages from git for Archlinux #